freerange/site/soups/weeknotes/week-318.snip.markdown

 Having chatted to others on the team, we realised there was another scenario which we'd missed, so we added a new scenario to the feature spec and got that passing in a similar way.
 We then extracted most of the logic out into a service object to remove most of the duplication which was a satisfying way to round off my time at FutureLearn.

+As well as doing some pairing with [Mark][], Chris did some investigation into the efficiency of the code used to keep two [AWS S3][] buckets in sync.
+Over time these buckets have filled up with a lot of data and the overnight syncing process had started taking hours.

+So Chris did some experiments and discovered that using the [AWS SDK][] was significantly faster than the existing implementation which used [Fog][].
+It turned out that using the [AWS Command Line Interface][] was even faster.

 After work we said our goodbyes to the FutureLearn team over some beverages at the [Parcel Yard][].
-We've loved working with them and wish them well for the future.
+We've loved working with them and wish them all the best for the future.

 Anyway, onward and upward!